filipok/jstransit/README.md

 See several examples in the examples folder:
 - [multiple.html](examples/multiple.html) displays several public transport relations in Bucharest, Romania;
 - [one_trip.html](examples/one_trip.html) displays statistics for a trip made with Bus 117 in Bucharest in October 2016;
-- [routes.html](examples/routes.html) lets you choose a PT relation and a timing file from [examples/timings](examples/timings) to display statistics for the trip; you can also display multiple routes, see the fifth screenshot below.
+- [route.html](examples/route.html) lets you choose a PT relation and a timing file from [examples/timings](examples/timings) to display statistics for the trip;
+- [routes.html](examples/routes.html) same as above, and you can also display multiple routes, see the fifth screenshot below; there is also a button to clear the map.

 # TODO
 - document timing format (but you have some examples)